 - Butter/ Vegan Baking Stick- Only use softened.
 If you use melted, the cookies will spread too much.

-- Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.
+- Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together like in my Raspberry Cookies.

 - Dark Brown Sugar- I use this instead of granulated for added moisture.